Career opportunties: Behavior scientist, health educator, health scientist, mental health researcher, health communications specialist, academic

-The online MPH Social and Behavioral Sciences concentration is offered in partnership between the online MPH program and the Social and Behavioral Sciences program.
-The Social and Behavioral Sciences (SBS) concentration is based on the assumption that health and health behavior are impacted by multiple psychological, behavioral, social, and cultural factors.
-Central to addressing health problems and eliminating health disparities and inequalities, these factors must be understood and addressed at multiple social-ecological levels (individual, interpersonal, organizational, community, and population).
-Through online instruction, research, and field practice, MPH students who concentrate in social and behavioral sciences explore the unique issues faced by diverse groups and populations and acquire skills to achieve social and behavioral change.
+The social and behavioral sciences concentration is based on the assumption that health and health behavior are impacted by multiple psychological, behavioral, social and cultural factors.
+Central to addressing health problems and eliminating health disparities and inequalities, these factors must be understood and addressed at multiple social-ecological levels (individual, interpersonal, organizational, community and population).
+Through online instruction, research and field practice, MPH students who concentrate in social and behavioral sciences explore the unique issues faced by diverse groups and populations and acquire skills to achieve social and behavioral change.

 - Undergraduate majors in sociology, anthropology, psychology and health education provide strong foundations for this concentration.